-Strength is the amount of force that can be generated in a single contraction.
-Strength is achieved by activating the maximum number of muscle fibres and motor units required for a specific activity and by increasing the size and number of the muscle cells used to produce energy.
+NOTE: Strength endurance is the ability to repeat a strength activity many times. activity and by increasing the size and number of the muscle cells used to produce energy.
 Strength at the Training to Train Phase of Development is trained through plyometrics and use of body and partner weight as the resistance.